hieuvp/learning-automation-tools/getting-started-with-ansible/declaring-desired-state-with-playbooks/README.md

 ### Handlers

+> Handlers are also tasks, but they are a special kind of task
+> that do not run unless they are notified by name
+> when a task reports an underlying change on a remote system.
 > Handlers are just like regular tasks in an Ansible playbook (see Tasks)
 > but are only run if the Task contains a notify directive
 > and also indicates that it changed something.